Wombridge Priory: Monastic life and leadership

 Little is known of liturgical life in the priory.
 It is clear that there was a considerable amount of activity around chantries.
 The Dunstanville chantry was funded by income from mills, as was that of the Haleston or Haughton family, vassals of the Dunstanvilles, who in 1284 yielded up their mill to the priory in settlement of a suit for novel disseisin, on condition that they be permitted to nominate a canon to conduct services for their souls and those of various other barons, including Sir Robert Burnell, the father of Robert Burnell, the Lord Chancellor.

+Tomb of Thomas Forster, 16th century Prior of Wombridge (mentioned 1510), Warden of Tong College (resigned 1515) and Vicar of Shifnal.
+St Andrew's Church, Shifnal.

 Although apparently short-lived, the agreement with the Halestons was typical of successive priors' steadiness in pursuit of small but useful gains.
 This was particularly evident at Uppington, where Roger Mussun died leaving his lands to a widow and nine daughters.
 Eyton comments: “No story of feudal coheirship can be more intricate than that of the descent of Roger Mussun's nine daughters.”
 His detailed tracing of the story shows Wombridge priory acquiring small parcels of land and privileges from the holdings of each of the nine lines coheiresses by numerous methods over more than a century: purchase, gifts, opportunistic lawsuits, persuasion.
 More than 200 items in the cartulary document this steady accretion of property and privilege.
 Finally almost the whole Mussun inheritance was in its hands, creating a compact and economical estate.
 There remained only the issue of Uppington church, where the Priory contested the right to certain tithes with portionary priest of Wroxeter church.
 This must have been a delicate matter, as Wroxeter was a special interest of the FitzAlan family and belonged to Haughmond Abbey.
 Wombridge won its case in a hearing at Chester in 1293 but a further complication with another portioner had to be settled before the court of the Archbishop of Canterbury as late as 1346.

 Wombridge was run in an economical way and, despite its small resources, never faced the financial difficulties of some of the other houses in the county.
 In 1519 Prior Thomas Forster was able to lend £40 to Lilleshall Abbey.
 Only a few lay people were paid to service the needs of the community: in 1536 just a steward, one William Charlton who was paid just £1 for his services, a court steward, a couple of bailiffs and a rent collector.
 By 1535, all the estates were let, rather than operated by the canons, except for the demesne at Wombridge.
 Here there were two coal pits, bringing in £5 annually, and also a small ironworks, worth 13s.
 4.